kminder/embedded-jersey/README.md

 Simple JAX-RS REST Server
 =========================

-This simple wrapper makes embedding a JAX-RS REST server as simple as this:
+This simple wrapper that makes embedding a JAX-RS REST server as simple as this:

  ```java
     server = new SimpleRestServer();